SylvainGa/Tesla-Link/README.md

 ## Changelog since forking from srwalter:

+V7.14.0 Added the following
-V7.14 Added media controls through Menu option 25.
-Usefull when the phone is in the car and you're not :-)
+- Media controls through new Menu option 25.
+Usefull when the phone is in the car and you're not :-) For touch watches, you can skip back/forward, increase/decrease volume and toggle Play/Pause

+    For button operated watch, you toggle between Skip control and Volume control by pressing Menu.
+You decrease volume/skip back with Page Down, increase volume/skip forward with Select and toggle Play/Pause with Page Up.

+    Back button/gesture takes you out of the Media Control view

+    The title of the song currently playing is shown at the top of the screen.
+Because of the shear size of data returned by the vehicle, it can be several seconds before a title change appears.

+    If your watch supports Vibrate, once the command is sent to the vehicle, the watch will vibrate.
+It takes a few seconds for the command to be sent so wait, otherwise a red -101 will show up on the bottom on the screen saying the Bluetooth queue is full.

+    If an error is received, it will show in red on the bottom of the screen

+- Glance and Charge sub view can dislay the rated, estimated and ideal range.
+Settable in Settings
+- Hardened the reading of the Settings value.

 V7.13.6 Fixed the following
 - Vehicle name was no longer being displayed on the main view because Tesla modified the data returned by the API